SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 ### Add method to load list items

 In the **src/webparts/listItems/ListItemsWebPart.ts** file, in the **ListItemsWebPart** class add a new method to load available list items from the selected list.
-Similarly to the method for loading available lists, in this tutorial you will use mock data.
+Like the method for loading available lists, you will use mock data.

 ```ts
 export default class ListItemsWebPart extends BaseClientSideWebPart<IListItemsWebPartProps> {